trushashah14/trushashah14/README.md

 - Making technical documentation feel like a conversation, not a chore
 - Building full stack apps that balance backend power with frontend empathy

-📌 **Currently working on:**
-- Automating job tracking with Gmail sync and ghosting logic
-- Designing reusable Terraform modules for multi-client deployments
 ---

 ## 🧰 Tech Stack